mkgin/ansible-vmware-harbor/README.md

 This is isn't readily available for CentOS 7 and is not in EPEL.
 Some kind of multi level dependancy hell that makes me think signing a cert on the command line would be easier.

+Will drop this dependancy... and use openssl to make a self signed cert...

 Role Variables
 --------------